-- How to work well as a team - What are the most effective study strategies? - How to use 'Unifrog'; a platform to help choose careers and university courses - 3.
+- 1. Head of Department: Ms Claire Brunell - 2.
+Course Contents: This course is designed to support students in developing the skills they will need to be successful students as well as preparing them for the world of work.
+Topics include: - Which options should I choose? - What are the most effective study strategies? - How to use 'Unifrog'; a platform to help choose careers and university courses - 3.
 Assessment: This subject will not be formally assessed. - 4.
-Recommended reading/websites of interest:
+Recommended reading/Websites of interest: